Mike Lawler: Tenure

 For much of 2023, Lawler had a policy of banning television news cameras from his town hall meetings; he rescinded the ban in early 2024.

-On October 5, 2023, Lawler signed a letter to the House Agriculture Committee along with 15 House Republicans opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
+On October 5, 2023, he signed a letter to the House Agriculture Committee along with 15 House Republicans opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
 The EATS Act, introduced in response to the California farm animal welfare law Proposition 12, would have overturned state and local animal welfare laws restricting the sale of agricultural goods from animals raised in battery cages, gestation crates, and veal crates.
 The letter argued that the legislation would undermine states' rights and cede control over U.S. agricultural policy to the Chinese-owned pork producer WH Group and its subsidiary Smithfield Foods.

-In March 2024, Lawler was one of 10 House Republicans who signed a letter to the House Agriculture Committee opposing the inclusion of the Ending Agriculture Trade Suppression (EATS) Act in the 2024 farm bill.

-Lawler is a major supporter of raising the cap on the state and local tax deduction (SALT).
+Lawler is a supporter of raising the cap on the state and local tax deduction (SALT).
 His support for increasing the SALT deduction drew criticism from Marjorie Taylor Greene (R-GA) in May 2025.
 President Trump encouraged House Republicans to pass a spending bill that boosts the SALT cap to $30,000, up from the current $10,000 deduction.
 Lawler and other blue-state Republicans representing high-tax areas argued that this proposed increase was insufficient.
 Regarding Lawler's push for a higher SALT deduction, Trump singled out Lawler in a May 2025 meeting, saying, "End it, Mike, just end it."
 On July 3, 2025, Lawler voted for the One Big Beautiful Bill Act.